nicehash/excavator/api/README.md

 1 | string | Algorithm name (see list of supported algorithms for [NVIDIA](https://github.com/nicehash/excavator/tree/master/nvidia) and [AMD](https://github.com/nicehash/excavator/tree/master/amd)).
 2 | string | Stratum URL (hostname with port, without `stratum+tcp://` prefix).
 3 | string | Username and password (split with `:`);
+4+ | string | _OPTIONAL PARAMETER_.
+Stratum URL for second algorithm when dual mining.
+5+| string | _OPTIONAL PARAMETER_.
+Username and password for second algorithm when dual mining.

-_REMARKS_ If provided parameter 2 is `"benchmark"` then no connection is established to the remote pool, but rather benchmark dummy job is used for serving mining work.
+_REMARKS_ If provided parameter 2 or 4 is `"benchmark"` then no connection is established to the remote pool, but rather benchmark dummy job is used for serving mining work.

 Response field | Type | Description
 ------|---------|---------